s1rgei/HMRL-Calculator/README.md

 Robberies = (MaxPity - CurrentPity) / PityPerRobbery

-The values are automatically adjusted based on whether you are in a Big Public server (MaxPity = 100) or a Small/VIP server (MaxPity = 66.66666).
+The values are automatically adjusted based on whether you are in a Big server (MaxPity = 100) or a Small/VIP server (MaxPity = 66.66666).
 Upon reaching 66.66666% pity on a Small/VIP server, joining a Big Public server will multiply this value by 1.5, increasing it to 100%.

+*Created by Claude and s1rgei*